qiskit-community/spank-plugins/qrmi/dependencies/pasqal_cloud_client/README.md

 ## Contributing

-Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Direct Access API Client for Rust!
+Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Pasqal Cloud API Client for Rust!

 ### Solving linting/format issues